gpg/gpg4win/doc/README-BETA-en.txt

-  If there was an older 1.9 version installed, then it is mandadory to reboot the system in case the installation routine suggested (via preselection) so.
+  If there was an older 1.9 version installed, then it is mandadory to reboot the system in case the installation routine demands (via preselection) so.
   Else you will run into major errors during cryptographic operations.